-If you’re injured as a result of an animal attack, you may be able to recover substantial monetary damages from the owner, or from his or her homeowner’s insurance company.
-In both Nevada and California, the owner or occupant of a home, including the renter of the home, has an ongoing duty to warn others about dangerous animals that could harm them.
-Not only does this involve maintaining the premises so that the animals cannot escape and attack people, but they must also be in the effective control of the animal so that people who visit the property are not injured.
+If you or someone you know have been injured as a result of an animal attack, you may be able to recover substantial monetary damages from the owner, or from his or her homeowner’s insurance company.
+In both Nevada and California, the owner or occupant of a home (including the renter of the home), has an ongoing duty to warn others about dangerous animals that could potentially harm them.
+Not only does this involve maintaining the premises in a reasonably safe condition so the animals cannot escape and attack people, but the owner must also maintain effective control of the animal so that people who visit the property will not be injured.
 There are also city and county ordinances that govern these matters, which were enacted to protect visitors and others from being injured.
-Animal owners must also prevent situations that may be considered an “attractive nuisance” to children who may innocently want to “pet the nice dog.”
+Animal owners must also prevent situations that may be considered an “attractive nuisance” to children, who may innocently want to “pet the nice dog.”

+With more than 43 years of trial experience, our law firm can help you with your claim.
 Call us for a free consultation at (702) 734-3936.
+We can usually tell you over the phone whether you have a good case.
 If you’re outside Nevada, you can reach us at (888) 734-6789.